colevandersWands/snippetry/snippets/README.md

 # Snippets

-What can you do with under 40(ish) lines at a time?
+You can do all of this with under 40(ish) lines at a time.